 “And when Paul placed his hands on them, the Holy Spirit came upon them, and they began to speak in tongues and to prophesy.”
 (Acts 19:6)

-“To another performance of miracles, to another prophecy, and to another discernment of spirits, to another different kinds of tongues, and to another the interpretation of tongues.”
+“To another performance of miracles, to another prophecy, and to another discernment of spirits, to another different kind of tongues, and to another the interpretation of tongues.”
 (1 Corinthians 12:10)

 Speaking in tongues is not gibberish or merely an unintelligible, ecstatic utterance without objective meaning.
 Those who speak in tongues speak in genuine languages, even though the speakers themselves do not understand what they say.
 Many times observers recognize these languages (Acts 2:5-12).
 The languages can be either human or angelic in nature (1 Corinthians 13:1).
 Speaking in tongues is not an accidental, irrelevant, unimportant, or rare phenomenon; it is a gift from God and a significant part of God’s plan for the New Testament church.